 What To Cook Today won 2017 SAVEUR Readers’ Choice Blog Awards for Most-Inspired Weeknight Dinners Category.
 Thank you all so much for your endless supports and votes.
 What To Cook Today has been featured in Buzzfeed, Delish, Foodista, FoodGawker, Yummly, MSN, The Kitchn, Healthline, Pure Wow, Flipboard, Brit+Co, Huffpost.

-Like I’ve said before, I’m definitely not hard to be found though.
-Always at the kitchen tinkering and/or eating!
+I’m not perfect and this blog is not perfect.
+I just truly enjoy what I’m doing: tinkering in the kitchen, eating amazing food (and lots of failed ones too!), photographing and editing images.
 If you are landed on this blog, I hope you are able to find the food you’ve been craving for and recreate that memory at your very own kitchen or daring yourself to try them (if it’s your first time) 😉

-Have a fantastic day full of wonderful food.
+I wish you all have a fantastic day full of wonderful food and surrounded by love.